-Craniosacral therapy is a powerful yet gentle healing modality that works with the central nervous system and connective tissue that covers the muscles and organs of the body.
-Using a light touch – generally no more than the weight of a nickel—the practitioner monitors the rhythm of the craniosacral system to detect restrictions and imbalances.
+Jeevani Lucy is certified by the Upledger Institute.
+Her work is a blend of CranioSacral therapy, SomatoEmotional Release and intuitive guidance.
+CranioSacral therapy is a powerful yet gentle healing modality that works with the central nervous system and connective tissue that covers the muscles and organs of the body.
+Using a light touch – generally no more than the weight of a nickel – Jeevani monitors the rhythm of the cranialsacral system to detect restrictions and imbalances.
 Manual techniques are used to release problem areas and relieve stress on the central nervous system.
-The body’s immune system is strengthened and the treatment is deeply relaxing and restorative.
-It alleviates a range of illnesses, pain and dysfunction that include: migraines, headaches, TMJD, chronic neck and back pain, chronic fatigue, learning disabilities, traumatic brain and spinal cord injuries, post-traumatic stress disorder, orthopedic problems and motor-coordination impairments.
+The body’s immune system is strengthened and a treatment in general is deeply relaxing and restorative.
+It alleviates a range of illness, pain and dysfunction:

 *migraines, headaches *TMJD, chronic neck and back pain, *chronic fatigue *learning disabilities, *traumatic brain and spinal cord injuries *PTSD *Orthopedic and motor-coordination impairments.